-The Credential Configuration of Entity A, Entity B and the MAF for the Provisioned Symmetric Key Security Association Establishment Framework, or the MAF-Based Security Association Establishment Framework is achieved through either:
+The Credential Configuration of Entity A and Entity B for the Provisioned Symmetric Key Security Association Establishment Framework, or the MAF-Based Security Association Establishment Framework is achieved through either:

 - Pre-provisioning via mechanisms which are not specified in the present document. - Remote provisioning via one of the Remote Security Provisioning Frameworks in clause 8.3.